 '''

 public class HandlerDemo extends Activity {

 ProgressBar bar;

 Handler handler=new Handler() {

 @Override

 public void handleMessage(Message msg) {

-bar.incrementProgressBy(5);
+bar.incrementProgressBy(msg.arg1);

 };

 AtomicBoolean isRunning=new AtomicBoolean(false);

 @Override

 public void onCreate(Bundle icicle) {

 super.onCreate(icicle);

 setContentView(R.layout.main);

 bar=(ProgressBar)findViewById(R.id.progress);

+@Override

-public void onStart() {
+public void onResume() {

-super.onStart();
+super.onResume();

 bar.setProgress(0);

 Thread background=new Thread(new Runnable() {

 public void run() {

 try {

 for (int i=0;i<20 && isRunning.get();i++) {

 Thread.sleep(1000);

-handler.sendMessage(handler.obtainMessage());
+Message msg=handler.obtainMessage();

+msg.arg1=5;

+msg.sendToTarget();

 }

 catch (Throwable t) {

 // just end the background thread

 }

 });

 isRunning.set(true);

 background.start();

+@Override

-public void onStop() {
+public void onPause() {

-super.onStop();

 isRunning.set(false);

+super.onPause();

+}

 '''

 As part of constructing the Activity, we create an instance of Handler, with our implementation of handleMessage().
-Basically, for any message received, we update the ProgressBar by 5 points, then exit the message handler.
+Basically, for any message received, we update the ProgressBar by a number of points supplied in the arg1 data member of the Message object, then exit the message handler.

-We then take advantage of onStart() and onStop().
-In onStart(), we set up a background thread.
+We then take advantage of onPause() and onResume().
+In onResume(), we set up a background thread.
 In a real system, this thread would do something meaningful.
-Here, we just sleep one second, post a Message to the Handler, and repeat for a total of 20 passes.
-This, combined with the 5-point increase in the ProgressBar position, will march the bar clear across the screen, as the default maximum value for ProgressBar is 100.
+Here, we just sleep one second, post a Message to the Handler (indicating how far to advance the progress bar), and repeat for a total of 20 passes.
+This will march the bar clear across the screen, as the default maximum value for ProgressBar is 100.
 You can adjust that maximum via setMax(), such as setting the maximum to be the number of database rows you are processing, and updating once per row.

-Note that we then leave onStart().
+Note that we then leave onResume().
 This is crucial.
-The onStart() method is invoked on the activity UI thread, so it can update widgets and such.
-However, that means we need to get out of onStart(), both to let the Handler get its work done, and also so Android does not think our activity is stuck.
+The onResume() method is invoked on the activity UI thread, so it can update widgets and such.
+However, that means we need to get out of onResume(), both to let the Handler get its work done, and also so Android does not think our activity is stuck.